How Data is Aiding the Fight Against Ad Fraud

 Ad Fraud Detection and How to Protect Yourself

 The first thing B2B marketers can do to combat ad fraud is to establish clear and open communication with their media-buying agencies.
-Don’t play the blame game, but follow through on your due diligence.
+Don’t play the blame game; instead follow through on your due diligence.
 The ANA recommends asking tough questions, like:

 - What third-party traffic validation tools do you use?
 Empower your agency to deploy bot and domain detection technologies to track traffic sources.